dullroar/miki/README.rst

               # all rst, md and meta.json source files found,
               # and all corresponding targets based on source.

-  $ mwk # Default target is html and catalog.
+  $ mwk # Default target is html, catalog and sitemap.
 The most common invocation.

-  $ mwk html # Generate html and catalog targets.
+  $ mwk html # Generate html, catalog and sitemap targets.

   $ mwk catalog # Just generate the catalog.

+  $ mwk sitemap # Just generate the sitemap.

   $ mwk pdf # Just generate pdf output files from rst and md files.